Curious Puppies: Meet our Family

 Many people who are looking for puppies for sale will know how hard it is to find puppies that fit your criteria and are close enough for you to visit.
 This is not always the case however and many people come from far away for puppies, even flying across the country to get one!
 We do not ship our puppies and people who truly want one will find a way!
 Whether it is a family or friend picking them up, flying themselves or a friend flying, or even getting more creative.
 We only allow home visits and do not meet, deliver or ship.
 Thanks for understanding!
 It is our desire to at least meet someone involved in the adoption process and let them meet us!

 Why Don’t The Breeders Sell The Puppies Themselves?

-Many breeders in fact have no access to the internet, and while that may seem strange to many of us, the beautiful farm lands they enjoy do not always allow this luxury.
-In addition, we have spent much time researching and experiencing so many different aspects of the puppy training process that we can give the buyer much valuable information on raising and training the puppy as well as telling them many of the things that do not work.
-We like to spend a significant amount of time educating our families and answering every question they have before they go home.
+We have spent much time researching and experiencing so many different aspects of the puppy training process that we can give the buyer much valuable information on raising and training the puppy as well as telling them many of the things that do not work.
+We like to spend a significant amount of time educating our families and answering every question they have before they go home or if they feel ready the videos are very helpful.
 We also love to stay in touch and watch the puppies grow up, through photos and email updates.
 They are treasured emails and phone calls for us, as we have put so much of our hearts into our puppies for sale.